 Who should I contact with questions about the SHARE Virtual Summer Apprenticeships?

-No, eligibility does not extend to students who are minoring in a social sciences, humanities, or arts discipline; you must be majoring or pre-majoring in an eligible discipline.
+No, eligibility does not extend to students who are minoring in a social sciences, humanities, or arts field; you must be majoring or pre-majoring in an eligible field.

 Questions about the SHARE Virtual Summer Apprenticeships should be directed to Melissa Berkey (firstname.lastname@example.org) in the Office of Undergraduate Research.